 Two-year old D36 is spending time near Cedar Falls, Iowa.
 If you look at his interactive map, you’ll see he is sticking pretty tightly to river and public land.
 This area is much more developed than the Driftless, which means that animals tend to travel through and live in what natural corridors are left to them.
 D36’s map illustrates why public land – wildlife management areas, scenic and natural areas, county parks, and other set-asides – are so important to our wild neighbors.
 Last year, he visited southwest Minnesota in mid-March.
 We’ll see if he starts traveling more widely now that lakes are (finally) losing their ice cover.

 Even though D27 and D36 stuck pretty tightly to their winter ranges, they put quite a few miles beneath their wings!
 Since January 1, 2022, D36 has traveled 983 miles and D27 has traveled 690 miles.
 Most of their flights were pretty short, perhaps reflecting January and February’s extreme cold: about 60% of D27’s 315 flights were under a mile, as were about 55% of D36’s 363 flights.
 We’re looking forward to seeing what both of them do now that spring is (finally) here!
 Fly high, enjoy the spring weather, and don’t forget to write!

-A thousand thanks to Brett Mandernack and the staff of Eagle Valley for sharing their maps, data, and expertise.
+A thousand thanks to Brett Mandernack and the staff of Eagle Valley for sharing their maps, data, and expertise, and to Kohler Company for supporting our bald eagle tracking program.
 Visit https://www.raptorresource.org/learning-tools/eagle-map/ to explore the travels of all of the eagles we’ve tracked.